Skip to content ↓

 Spelling

-Miss Duncan and Miss Moore: To spell words that are homophones.
+Miss Duncan and Miss Moore: To spell words ending in ‘-ally’ when the base word ends in ‘ic’.

 Grammar